-Like all democratic votes, protest votes will be included in news reports and national results if the numbers make them significant and newsworthy.
+Like all democratic votes, protest votes will be included in news reports and national results only if the numbers make them significant and newsworthy.

-In the 2010 General Election, the UK total of protest and 'spoiled' votes was around 295,000.
+In the 2010 General Election, the UK total of protest and 'spoilt' votes was around 295,000.
 That is a large number, but it represents only 1% of voters.
 So it was not news.
 Meanwhile, 34% of registered voters (16m) just didn't vote.

 Goal: If just some of the unheard 34% Vote for what they believe in, the results of the election can change.
 See the Real Results.